Signora Giveret Synagogue: Context

-Signora Giveret Synagogue has a big yard surrounded by massive, high walls that block the view from the outside.
+The Signora Giveret Synagogue has a big yard surrounded by massive, high walls that block the view from the outside.
 There are add-on structures in the yard that are referred to as Bet Midaş. Şalom and Algaze Synagogues, on Havra street, are neighboring buildings.
 The synagogue is located in Kemeraltı, a historic bazaar of İzmir, forming a network of small shops, stores and narrow streets which surround the synagogue.